 Effects of housing, care-seeking, and precipitation

 In the unadjusted analysis, an increase in the proportion of individuals residing in improved housing in the year 2015 was associated with a reduction in malaria test positivity rates.
 However, in the adjusted analysis, these trends appeared relatively flat (Figure 7a – b).
+Variables used for the adjustment were the percentage of individuals with post-primary education, percentage of individuals in the rich wealth quintiles, all age population density, median age, percentage of U5 children that sought medical treatment for fever, total precipitation, and enhanced vegetation index.
 Examining the relationship between the proportion of children under the age of five seeking medical treatment for fever and malaria test positivity rates, it was evident that the highest test positivity rates in the unadjusted analysis were observed at approximately 25% (Figure 7c – d).
-As for the total precipitation during the survey month, a consistent negative relationship was observed in both unadjusted and adjusted analyses (Figure 7e – f).
+T. As for the total precipitation, During the survey month, a consistent negative relationship was observed in both unadjusted and adjusted analyses for total precipitation (Figure 7e – f).
+Variables used to adjust total precipitation the percentage of individuals with post-primary education, percentage of individuals in the rich wealth quintiles, all age population density, median age, percentage of individuals living in improved housing in 2015, percentage of U5 children that sought medical treatment for fever and enhanced vegetation index.